-So I set out to make my own BOARD AND BATTEN my way, with no frills.
+So I set out to make my own easy BOARD AND BATTEN (or wainscoting) my way, with no frills.

 Note: I did NOT want to add the “batten,” I would just paint the walls the same color as the boards.
 I know a lot of you are thinking, “well this isn’t really board and batten then,” but A LOT of people are doing it this way and for me this is what worked!
 Also, I went back and forth trying to decide whether I would remove the existing baseboards so they would match depth of the vertical board and batten boards.
 I ultimately decided not to do this, and even though I was so worried I would regret that decision, I’m very pleased with how my results turned out.